 So, good news for Aussie travellers is that AUD to EUR forecasts don’t predict a whole lot of fluctuations in the next year or so.
-In saying that, €20 is €20 and no one is gonna turn down the opportunity to get some bonus cash.
-Especially when it can get you:
+In saying that, €20 is €20 and no one is gonna turn down the opportunity to get some bonus cash (or croissants).

 Sign me up now please.
 Speaking of signing up, did you know that you can join the Travel Money Club?